-After joining the international SCBWI, our regional members receive not only the incredible benefits and resources of our international organization, but also the extraordinary efforts of our own local region.
+After joining the international SCBWI, the regional members receive not only the incredible benefits and resources of their international organization, but also the extraordinary efforts of their own local region.
 In addition to SCBWI benefits, Southern Breeze members receive the following:

 - A bi-annual newsletter

 - An annual Spring conference

 - PAL (Published & Listed) Network and Speaker’s Listing

 - Writer and illustrator resources